Toma-Pirtskhelani/MechanicAI/Development_Strategy_and_Plan.md

 - **Test-First Development**: Write real integration tests before implementation.
 No mocking or dummy tests, only super high level, real life checking tests for all the code written.
 - **Incremental Delivery**: Each commit must be a working feature
 - **No Mocks**: Test against real OpenAI and Supabase APIs
-- **Continuous Integration**: Push to GitHub after every meaningfull development and passing test suite
+- **Continuous Integration**: Push to GitHub after EVERY commit - this is mandatory for tracking progress

 ## Development Phases